alex-bratu/VC-lab/README.md

 - Click **Issue**

 ### 3. Holder: Store credential
-- In **Demo Wallet** → Import credential (automatically via link, or paste JSON if provided)
+- In **Dev Wallet** → Import credential (automatically via link, or paste JSON if provided)
-- The student selects the DID to which the credential wil be issued
+- The student selects the DID to which the credential will be issued
 - The student accepts or rejects the offer

 ### 4. Verifier: Request proof & verify